Find Affordable College Courses

 Communication Sciences majors at CSUSM take out an average of $19,700 in student loans while working on their Bachelor's Degree.

-With a ranking of #8, California State University - Chico did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
-Located in the midsize city of Chico, Chico State is a public school with a large student population.
+California State University - Chico landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communication sciences programs.
+Located in the midsize city of Chico, Chico State is a public school with a fairly large student population.

 Women make up 90% of the communication sciences majors at the school.